3 people injured in 2 shark attacks at neighboring Florida beaches just 90 minutes apart - KESQ

 (CNN) — Three people were injured in two shark attacks within just 90 minutes of each other Friday at neighboring beaches in Walton County, Florida, authorities say.

-Just after 1:15 p.m., authorities responded to a report of a woman being injured by a shark in the water near Watersound Way and Coopersmith Lane, according to the Walton County Sheiff’s Office.
+Just after 1:15 p.m. on Friday, authorities responded to a report of a woman being injured by a shark in the water near Watersound Way and Coopersmith Lane, according to the Walton County Sheriff’s Office.

 A 45-year-old woman was “reportedly swimming just past the first sandbar with her husband” near WaterSound Beach, Crawford said in the news conference.

-The woman, who is in critical condition, suffered significant trauma to the midsection and pelvic area and her left lower arm was amputated, according to Crawford.
-The woman was airlifted to a local trauma facility for treatment.
+The woman suffered significant trauma to the midsection and pelvic area and her left lower arm was amputated, according to Crawford.
+She was airlifted to a local trauma facility for treatment.

 The second attack took place at the Sandy Shores Court area of Seacrest Beach at approximately 2:55 p.m., four miles east of the first incident.
 Two girls approximately 15 to 17 years old were in waist deep water with a group of friends just inside the first sandbar when the incident occurred, according to the fire district.